-While the University encourages all campus community members to promptly report all crimes and other emergencies directly to UMBC Police, we also recognize that some may prefer to report to other individuals or University offices.
+While the University encourages all campus community members to promptly report all crimes and other emergencies directly to UMBC Police, we also recognize that some may prefer to report to other individuals or departments.
 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSAs).
 The Act defines these individuals as "an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."
-While the University has identified several hundred CSAs, campus community members may also report crimes to the Office of Equity of Inclusion by visiting oei.umbc.edu.
+CSAs are required to report incidents to UMBC Police by submitting a CSA Incident Report Form at police.umbc.edu/csa.
+While the University has identified several hundred CSAs, campus community members may also report crimes to the Office of Equity and Civil Rights by visiting ecr.umbc.edu.